psychemedia/island-storynotes/elder-puckaster.md

 John Kann observed all this with astonishment, and his curiosity was still more excited at the puff-ball, which was diligently puffing itself out.

 "What's the puff-ball for?" said John Kann.
-"Why mayn't I sit upon a mushroom, like the rest of you ?"
+"Why mayn't I sit upon a mushroom, like the rest of you?"

 To which question he received for answer, —